Flexible Spending Account (FSA) Benefits From Paychex

 How Do You Communicate to Employees About FSAs?

-If you want employees to take full advantage of an FSA benefit, you must strive to clearly communicate how they can best use the plan.
-A well-drawn FSA employee benefits communication strategy can enhance your employees' understanding of how to enroll in the plan and receive the maximum benefits.
+If you want employees to take full advantage of an FSA benefit, you must strive to communicate how they can best use the plan clearly.
+A well-drawn FSA employee benefits communication strategy can enhance your employees' understanding of enrolling in the plan and receiving the maximum benefits.
 While information on FSA accounts should be included in open enrollment, it must also be provided to new hires when they become eligible for employee benefits.
 FAQs and other health plan information may also be provided online via a company benefits portal.
-Keep in mind that employees' communication preferences may vary, so you may want to make this information available in both print and digital formats.
+Remember that employees' communication preferences may vary, so you may want to make this information available in print and digital formats.

 -